adamszadkowski/sensor-data-collector/README.md

 ## API

-Service exposes two endpoints for each type of measurement:
+Service exposes endpoints for each type of measurement:

 - temperature
 - air quality
+- air pressure

 Sample requests can be found [here](src/integTest/requests/happy-path.http).